Region crossing change is an unknotting operation: Introduction

 \end{thm} \phantom{x}

 The proof is given in Section \ref{run}.
-H. A. Miyazawa showed in \cite{miyazawa} that for given any knot $K$, there exists an integer $n$ such that a diagram of $K$ can be transformed into a diagram of the trivial knot by one $n$-gon move.
-In section \ref{run}, we define the region unknotting number of a knot $K$ which is the minimal number of regions of a minimal diagram $D$ of $K$ which are needed to be applied region crossing changes to obtain a diagram of the trivial knot from $D$ without Reidemeister moves.
-The rest of this paper is organized as follows: In Section \ref{lem-s}, we show properties of a region crossing change which are used in proving Theorem \ref{mainthm}.
+The rest of this paper is organized as follows: In Section \ref{lem-s}, we develop the properties of region crossing changes that are used in proving Theorem \ref{mainthm}.
 In Section \ref{proof-s}, we prove Theorem \ref{mainthm}.
-In Section \ref{run}, we prove Theorem \ref{urd-thm} and discuss the region unknotting numbers.
+In Section \ref{run}, we consider the region unknotting number and prove Theorem \ref{urk-thm}.
+In the appendix, we discuss minimal crossing diagrams on $S^2$ for prime alternating knots.